 You have the right to appeal against any Stamp Duty penalty that you disagree with.
 You must do this in writing within 30 days of receiving the formal adjudication notice.

 Mark your letter ‘Stamp Duty’, include any reference number you have and send it to HMRC Birmingham Stamp Office.

 Most appeals are settled by reaching an agreement with HMRC.
-But if you are unable to agree a settlement there are other options.
+If you are unable to agree a settlement there are other options.
 You can ask HMRC to review their decision, or you can ask an independent tribunal to consider your appeal.

 If you disagree with a late payment interest charge

-Interest isn’t a penalty - it’s a commercial charge to compensate HMRC for not getting the money when they should have.
-So you can’t appeal against the charge.
-But if you think you shouldn’t be charged any interest, or if you think you’ve been charged too much, you can write to the Finance Team at the Birmingham Stamp Office to explain why.
+Interest is not a penalty, it’s a commercial charge to compensate HMRC for not getting the money when they should have.
+You cannot appeal against the charge.
+If you think you should not be charged any interest, or if you think you’ve been charged too much, you can write to the Finance Team at the Birmingham Stamp Office to explain why.
 Mark your letter ‘Stamp Duty’ and include any reference number you have.